 - pelvic pain (vulvodynia/vulvar pain; interstitial cystitis/painful bladder syndrome; pudendal neuralgia; vaginismus; coccyx pain; rectal, testicular, or penile pain; constipation; pain associated with endometriosis)

 - visceral mobilization and myofascial release to enhance fertility (combined with IVF and acupuncture)

 - therapeutic yoga

-Alex has a passion for treating the LGBT and non-binary communities.
+Alex has a passion for treating the LGBTQIA+ community.

 Alex has a doctorate in physical therapy.
 Dustienne is a Board Certified Clinical Specialist in Women’s Health Physical Therapy (WCS).